 Here’s the titles that are friendly to English Speakers

 Compared to $400 for US copy of Saturn Bomberman

 Bomberman is Bomberman.
 And any Bomberman fan must play Saturn Bomberman.
 The legends of its multiplayer capabilities has been growing and now the US release is worth as much as Panzer Dragoon Saga was just a few years ago.
 So if you’re looking to score a real copy on the cheap, the Japan import is quite appealing.
 It is worth noting that the Japanese version lacks the Netlink option, but that’s only for those that want to figure out a way to play online through the dial-up modem add-on.

 Guardian Heroes: $33

 Compared to $157 for US copy of Guardian Heroes

 There is some text in Guardian Heroes since it has RPG elements, but its rather playable in Japanese.
 Plus, the savings is quite noticeable.
-Note: you can play the HD remake of Guardian Heroes on XBLA and PSN for less of a financial investment, but if you want a physical version for the original release hardware, this is a great deal.
+Note: you can play the HD remake of Guardian Heroes on XBLA for less of a financial investment, but if you want a physical version for the original release hardware, this is a great deal.

 Burning Rangers: $39